khadiiijah/Handwritten-Character-Recognition-using-EMNIST/README.md

 5. Pandas
 6. Matplotlib
 7. TensorFlow
-8. OpenCV
+8. Keras
-9. Keras
+9. OpenCV
-10. Gradio
+11. Gradio

 ## Preprocessing Steps
 The dataset undergoes several preprocessing steps to prepare it for model training and testing.
 These steps include:
     • Verification of missing values, duplication removal, and grayscale value range validation